grafana/grafana/docs/sources/administration/configuration.md

 > Only available in Grafana 7.1+.

-> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart Grafana for the changes to take effect.
+> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart Grafana.

 If any of your options contains the expression `$__<provider>{<argument>}` or `${<environment variable>}`, then they will be processed by Grafana's